khanson679/khanson679.github.io/cv.md

 * Michigan State University, East Lansing, MI (01/2011--05/2014)
   B.A. in Linguistics, GPA 4.0 / 4.0
-  * Additional Major in Japanese.
+  * Additional Major in Japanese
-  * Minor in Computer Science.
+  * Minor in Computer Science
-* Linguistic Society of America 2013 Summer Linguistic Institute, Ann Arbor, MI (06/2013--07/2013)
-  Participant

 ## Experience